top of page

 The adjective 'ex gratia' has its etymology rooted in Latin.
 'Ex' means 'out of' or 'from,' and 'gratia' translates to 'grace,' 'favor,' or 'goodwill.'
 In Latin, 'ex gratia' was used to denote actions or gestures made out of goodwill, generosity, or sympathy rather than as a legal obligation or requirement.
 This term acknowledges that certain acts are performed voluntarily, often as a gesture of benevolence or kindness, rather than being compelled by law or duty.
 In contemporary English, 'ex gratia' describes situations where a payment or action is made as a voluntary goodwill gesture, emphasizing the absence of legal or contractual obligation.
 The etymology of 'ex gratia' reflects its essence as a term highlighting acts of kindness and benevolence beyond the strict boundaries of obligation.

-Quiz: Find the meaning of the adjective ex-gratia:
+Find the correct meaning of the adjective ex-gratia:

 Try Again!